 Regular Opportunities for Directors and Theatre Makers

-We have listed below some of the awards and schemes for early career directors and theatre-makers that run on a regular basis.
+We have listed below some of the national awards and schemes for early career directors and theatre makers that run on a regular basis.

-For one-off director and theatre maker opportunities, follow RTYDS on Twitter/X. Around twice a month we share / re-post any training, development or job opportunities from theatres and companies in our network.
+For one-off director and theatre maker opportunities, follow RTYDS on Instagram.
+Around twice a month we share / re-post any training, development or job opportunities from theatres and companies in our network.

-For over ten years, the Young Vic has run a Creators Program, the only scheme of its kind, providing positive and proactive support for directors.
-It is open to young professional directors at the early stages of their career (young is defined in terms of directing experience rather than age) and offers a range of opportunities to help them develop their craft.
+It is the only scheme of its kind, providing extensive and proactive support for multi-disciplinary artists and theatre makers.
+It is open to young professional artists at the early stages of their career (young is defined in terms of theatre experience rather than age) and offers a range of opportunities to help them develop their craft.

-These include skills workshops, peer-led projects, paid assistant directing roles, Go-See Funds through their Reach Out initiative, and an online network, the Genesis Directors Network.
+These include skills workshops, peer-led projects, paid assistant directing roles, Go-See Funds through their Reach Out initiative, and an online network, the Creators Program Network.

 A paid opportunity to assist on a Young Vic production or co-production.